 Now look what happens when that same 100 ohm speaker load is connected to the 50 Volt terminal of the amplifier:

 This principle is very handy to the installer if the power required by the speaker load is greater than what the amplifier can deliver.
-Simply move to the lower line voltage speaker connection and the power drawn is halved.
+Simply move to the lower line voltage speaker connection (on the amplifier) and the power drawn is halved.
+The maximum power to each speaker is also halved, so the speaker output is halved, or reduced by 3dB, but the amplifier will not be overloaded.

 A 8 Ohm Speaker will Overload a Distributed Speaker System